-ORDERED, by the St. Mary's County Board of Appeals, that the Applicants are granted a Critical Area variance from the prohibition in § 71.8.3.a(1) against disturbing the Expanded Critical Area Buffer to allow the Applicants to construct attached garage as shown in the site plan.
+ORDERED, by the St. Mary's County Board of Appeals, that the Applicants are granted a Critical Area variance from the prohibition in § 71.8.3 against disturbing the Critical Area Buffer to allow the Applicants to replace a wood retaining wall.